 Philadelphia Phillies vs San Francisco Giants Odds, Spread, and Total

-Riding the momentum of winning four of their last five games, the Phillies head to the West Coast on Monday night and look for Andrew Painter to build on his…
+Cristopher Sanchez takes his brilliant 0.79 ERA to the mound on Tuesday night as the Phillies look to secure a series victory over the Giants in San Francisco.
+First pitch…

-Riding the momentum of winning four of their last five games, the Phillies head to the West Coast on Monday night and look for Andrew Painter to build on his dazzling major league debut.
-First pitch is scheduled for 9:45 p.m.
-EST at Oracle Park in San Francisco, with the National League matchup airing on MLB.TV and NBC Sports Philadelphia Plus.
+Cristopher Sanchez takes his brilliant 0.79 ERA to the mound on Tuesday night as the Phillies look to secure a series victory over the Giants in San Francisco.
+First pitch is set for 9:45 p.m.
+EST at Oracle Park, with coverage on MLB.TV and NBC Sports Philadelphia Plus.

-Philadelphia (5-4) dropped a 4-1 decision to the Rockies in Sunday's series finale.
-The Phillies' offense is beginning to show signs of life, tallying 11 home runs as a team.
-Kyle Schwarber leads the power surge with three home runs, while Alec Bohm has driven in a team-high seven runs.
-Rookie outfielder Justin Crawford continues his impressive start at the plate, boasting a .321 batting average.
+Philadelphia (6-4) has found success away from Citizens Bank Park, boasting a 3-1 road record following Monday night's 6-4 win.
+The team's bats have slowly started heating up, and Phillies hitters have blasted 11 home runs on the season.
+Kyle Schwarber's three long balls lead the team, while Alec Bohm has driven in a team-high eight runs.
+Rookie outfielder Justin Crawford continues to shine, hitting .355/.394/.419.

-Painter (1-0, 1.69 ERA) takes the mound for his second career start.
-The 22-year-old right-hander struck out eight batters and allowed just one earned run over 5.1 innings to earn the victory.
+Cristopher Sanchez (1-0, 0.79 ERA) hopes to keep the momentum rolling.
+The left-hander has been spectacular through two starts, striking out 17 batters over 11.1 innings while allowing just seven hits.

 Spread